- Onion skins and bits (these give flavor and color)

 - Fennel trimmings

-- Parsnip (amazing top secret ingredient)
+- Parsnip (amazing top secret ingredient) and celery root

 - Garlic bits and leftovers

 - Chicken and turkey backs, wings, anything left on the plate from your family (refrain from livers, as those cloud the broth–not much of a fan of gizzards, as they impart a different taste).
 Note: this won’t be WP or PP friendly if the chicken is conventionally raised–look for pastured chicken.

 - Parsley and cilantro leftovers, such as stems

 - If you’ve been very good, you will have saved your chicken necks and feet!

 - Do not put in potatoes, as they will cloud your broth